 Meet Jess, a two year old chocolate Labrador.
 Jess attended a dog portrait session, accompanied by her owners, earlier this month, with a challenge!
-Jess was no stranger to portrait sessions and having attended a session with one of Preston's most prestigious dog photographers, I was given the challenge of shedding the traditional formalities in favour of a more relaxed approach, creating a series of stunning portraits without poses.
+Jess was no stranger to portrait sessions and having attended a session with one of Preston's most prestigious dog photographers, I was given the challenge of shedding the traditional formalities in favour of a more relaxed approach, creating a series of stunning candid portraits without poses.

 A dog portrait without posing?

 Indeed.
 Well I was up for the challenge.
 Dog portraits traditionally entail one curious dog, a beautiful location, and a dog photographer making unusual noises to get the dogs attention with a liberal dose of "sit", "lie down", and "stay" commands.
 Not my style, so to be asked to perform a candid portrait session, completely absent of the unusual rituals of quacking like a duck and balancing toys on my head was like music to my ears.

 I've always preferred the candid approach.
 A long walk through the landscape, being sure to stop off at various places of interest, or anywhere the dog would like to play, while remaining poised to capture every spark of personality that comes out as the course of events (or mayhem) ensues.

 Pet portrait lens - Sigma 150-600 Contemporary

 Jess likes to run about, alot.
 She's unpredictable, and has been known to 'go off on one' to chase down squirrels.
 Given that I'm not much of a runner a big lens was required.
-So I brought along the 600mm beast, my sigma 150-600mm contemporary, the longest lens of it's kind under £10,000 (at the time of writing), very sharp, and quick in reasonable light.
+So I brought along the 600mm beast, my sigma 150-600mm contemporary, the longest lens of it's kind under £10,000 (at the time of writing), very sharp, and quick to focus in reasonable light.
 Exactly what I'd need.
 All of the shots that follow were from that lens.